- Information for FFS Students

 For current and prospective majors and correlates as well as those who want to learn more about our department, information and procedures detailing various aspects of departmental life can be found on pages in the Information for FFS Students section.
 To access these pages, you will need to enter your Vassar ID and password.

 Once you have familiarized yourself with this information, please contact your advisor, if you are a major or a correlate, for further details.
-If you have not yet declared a major or a correlate, the Department Chair, Professor Vinay Swamy, would be happy to help you.
+If you have not yet declared a major or a correlate, the Department Chair would be happy to help you.

-For Freshmen and other students wishing to enroll in an FFS course for the first time:
+For First-Year (or other) students wishing to enroll in an FFS course for the first time

-All students registering for their first French course are urged to take the online placement exam, whether they are continuing students or incoming students registering over the summer.
+All students registering for their first French course are urged to take the online placement exam (password required: see the first-year handbook or, during the school year, if you are on campus, write to email@example.com), whether they are continuing students or incoming students registering over the summer.
 The exam (approximately 20 minutes) automatically indicates to students what course usually corresponds to their score that falls within a particular range.

 It is also strongly recommended that students read carefully the catalogue course description of prerequisites for each course level, and consult with department members before finalizing their registration.
 Because high school experiences vary, taking the online placement exam and conferring with departmental faculty ahead of time is the best way for students to maximize their own and others’ chances of getting into the course appropriate to their level.